AdnerVL/Win2Update/README.md

 A robust Windows system update automation solution that combines PowerShell and batch scripting to manage Windows Updates and application upgrades through winget.
 This script is designed for system administrators and power users who want to automate their Windows update process with detailed logging and error handling.

+## ⚠️ Security Notice

+Before using this script, please be aware of these security considerations:

+- Review all scripts before execution in your environment
+- Implement proper file and folder permissions
+- Configure logging to a secure location
+- Verify script integrity before each run
+- Monitor update sources and network traffic
+- Consider implementing hash verification
+- Use environment-specific paths

 ## 🚀 Features

 - Automated Windows Updates using the `PSWindowsUpdate` module